sajibcse68/MyDailyLearn/Linux/shellCommands.md

     Note: "" interpolate the $ sign variable syntax into the variable's value, but '' does not do that
     ```

-##### The Linux five basic commands a programmer should know about
+##### The Linux five basic commands a programmer should know about:
    ls, cd, mv, mkdir, rm
 // Additional basic commands:
   pwd - Print Working Directory
   cd - Change Directory
   ls - LiSt directory contents
    echo, cat, man, pwd, cp, ln, less, grep, tail, ssh, reboot, poweroff
 // Bonus
    vim
 But really, a programmer needs more than that.

 #### Different problem solve